-Renault ZOE review - MPG, CO2 and Running Costs
+Renault ZOE review - MPG, CO2 and running costs

-The Zoe has an impressively low insurance rating of group 14 or 16, depending on trim.
 The costs are kept down partly because of the car’s unambitious outright performance, and partly because the mileage expectations are so low.

 In this review

 - 1Renault ZOE reviewThe Renault Zoe continues to lead the way as the go-to small, affordable electric car

 - 2Engines, performance and driveIt’s quick off the mark, and now has added range – although the Zoe runs out of puff on motorways

 - 3MPG, CO2 and Running Costs - currently readingThe Zoe's increased driving range and improved residual values should inspire confidence

 - 4Interior, design and technologyThere are plenty of gadgets and gizmos, but some systems are fiddly and quality could be improved

 - 5Practicality, comfort and boot spaceWith improved range and access to faster charging options, the Zoe is as practical as any other supermini on the market

 - 6Reliability and SafetyThe Zoe's reassuring five-year warranty and excellent safety rating provide peace of mind, while customer feedback is positive, too